 If you have an ovenproof pan, then this dish is a one-pot wonder.
 If you don’t, or if you’d rather, you can start the casserole off in a large frying pan or skillet on the hob and transfer it to an ovenproof dish for baking.

-Ground beef: This recipe calls for leaner ground beef (lean mince beef 5%).
+Ground Beef (Beef Mince): This recipe calls for lean ground beef.
 High-quality grass-fed lean ground beef can be a good option for quick and easy weeknight meals as it contains plenty of protein and essential vitamins and minerals.
 However, considering the saturated fat content of beef, this recipe is mindful of the portion size of meat per person (roughly 1.5 oz / 42g per serving).

 Zucchini: The star veggie in this delicious casserole is zucchini.
 You could also use yellow squash.
 Zucchini adds a delightful crunch and an extra layer of flavor to the dish.
 In addition, zucchini is low in calories and adds an incredible nutritional boost with its high levels of vitamin C and antioxidants!

-Onion & garlic: A match made in heaven, these allium vegetables create the casserole’s flavorful base.
+Onion and Garlic: A match made in heaven, these allium vegetables create the casserole’s flavorful base.

 Tomatoes: I use a combination of crushed (chopped) tomatoes and tomato paste (purée) in this dish.
 The crushed tomatoes contribute to the deliciously flavorful sauce, and the tomato paste enhances the tomato flavor.